 This small Venezuelan city, on a plateau high in the Andes, was never reached by intercity railroad and never had a street railway of any kind.
-Its 11-km trolleybus line is the newest and most modern in the Americas and one of the most extraordinary anywhere.
-It is a genuine interurban trolleybus line, connecting Mérida with the neighboring city of Ejido, with open country and mountains in between [see map].
-The terminal in Ejido is spectacular.
-The line is modeled on the line in Quito and the 45 articulated trolleybuses operate left-hand, entirely in reservation, in counterflow to right-hand traffic.
-Trolmérida's trolleybuses have been carrying passengers since 2006, but the company has never charged fares.
-Number 16 in this photograph is using its diesel motor in the depot area [Gerardo Sánchez]:
+Its 11-km trolleybus line was the newest and most modern in the Americas and one of the most extraordinary anywhere.
+It was a genuine interurban trolleybus line, connecting Mérida with the neighboring city of Ejido, with open country and mountains in between [see map].
+The terminal in Ejido was spectacular.
+The line was modeled on the line in Quito and the 45 articulated trolleybuses operated left-hand, entirely in reservation, in counterflow to right-hand traffic.
+Trolmérida's trolleybuses started carrying passengers in 2006, but the company did not charge fares until 2014.
+Number 16 in this photograph was using its diesel motor in the depot area [Gerardo Sánchez]:

 The line's operation was transferred in August 2009 to a new government agency, Trolebús Mérida, C.A.
 (TROMERCA).
-A similar trolleybus line is under construction in nearby Barquisimeto, Venezuela.
-My webpage about The Trolleybuses of Mérida contains a detailed history of the line's development, with a map and 29 illustrations.
+The latter began replacing trolleybuses with Chinese diesel buses in 2015 and had replaced most of them by August 2016.
+Trolleybuses still run occasionally in diesel mode, but the system has basically been de-electrified.
+My webpage about The Trolleybuses of Mérida contains a detailed history of this wonderful line's rise and tragic fall, with a map and 29 illustrations.